Nasal chondrocytes: In their natural environment

-At birth the nasal septum, except for the vomer ‘’anlage” is completely cartilaginous.
+At birth the nasal septum, except for the vomer anlage is completely cartilaginous.
 In the second half of the first year of life, the septum progressively ossifies in posterior-anterior direction by a process of endochondral ossification.
 The remaining cartilaginous part (characterized as hyaline cartilage) of the human nasal septum has a specific three-dimensional organization with regards to local differences in cell size and the amounts of extracellular matrix.
 In the outer region of the cartilage, NC are numerous, small, flat and oriented parallel to the surface.
 In the intermediate and central regions, NC are spheroid in shape, less dense, and are aligned perpendicular to the cartilage surface.
 The cartilage matrix is mainly composed of type II collagen (90-95%), although small amounts of type IX and XI collagen are also found.
 Nasal cartilage is tightly connected to perichondrium, consisting of several layers of connective tissue fibers (mainly based on type I collagen) running parallel to the cartilage.

 Tissue engineering applications

 Articular chondrocytes have typically been the cell type used for cartilage tissue engineering strategies for articular cartilage repair.
-Since NC can also express hyaline cartilage specific extracellular matrix proteins such as glycosaminoglycans and collagen, NC have recently also been used for the in vitro engineering of cartilage tissues.
+Since NC can also express hyaline cartilage-specific extracellular matrix proteins such as glycosaminoglycans and collagen, NC have recently also been used for the in vitro engineering of cartilage tissues due to its specific cellular regulation.